Douglas P.: New European Recordings

 Pearce has released numerous recordings of musical work of his own and others under his New European Recordings label since 1981.

 Neofolk

 Pearce was highly influential in the creation of a musical movement often referred to as neofolk, often collaborating and playing live with various artists within the genre.
-He served as a guitarist, drummer and occasional vocalist for experimental music group Current 93.
+He was a guitarist, drummer and occasional vocalist for experimental music group Current 93.